• Plan Your Visit / Map

 Donating your artwork

 We appreciate your generosity in wanting to donate artwork no matter who made it.
-However, the process is slightly complicated.
+However, the process again is slightly complicated.
+It must meet all of the qualifications above and be approved by the Board of Directors More info to come.